This post may contain affiliate links, please read my disclosure policy for details.

 - Use an immersion blender to puree the soup until smooth.

-- Stir in the heavy cream or coconut milk, and season with salt and pepper to taste.
+- Stir in the heavy cream and season with salt and pepper to taste.

 - Preheat your oven to 375°F (190°C) and line a baking sheet with parchment paper.